Distance: 52-mile lollipop

 Elevation gain: 1790 ft

 This is another of those rides worth doing if you happen to be in the area, but probably not worth driving any great distance to do.
 It’s a pleasant roll through typical, often quite pretty westside (west of the Sacramento River) landscapes—orchards, cattle farms, small valleys, and up into the first bumps of the Coast Range.
-Its primary selling point is that it’s a few minutes’ drive off Highway 5, so it’s one of two rides in Bestrides you can use as a break while you’re driving between Oregon and Southern California (the other being Del Puerto Canyon Road).
+Its primary selling point is that it’s a few minutes’ drive off Highway 5, so it’s one of those rides in Bestrides you can use as a break while you’re driving between Oregon and Southern California (others being the Old Siskiyou Highway, Del Puerto Canyon Road, and some others).
 It’s flat or gentle rollers throughout (2500 ft gain in 52 miles on my computer), but if you want to climb, a simple extension of the route will give you all you could ask for (see Adding Miles below).
 Traffic is minimal, since there’s nothing along these roads but a few small ranches—my last time I saw 4 cars in the first 20 miles.